secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 The following iterations we will continue to review having implemented in Compaas:
 * Managers and team members to be able to log in and see where they fall in compensation for Compaas Analytics.
-   * This is ready when GitLab is ready.
-We'll audit and pilot it with a few managers.
-* Ability to review who has/has not logged in with which ID.
-   * On Compaas's backlog.
+* Ability to review who has/has not logged in with which ID: On Compaas's backlog.
 * Mobile responsive
 * Approver and slate owner navigation so you don't have to toggle back and forth, but instead everything is in once place.
 Update: Still on separate slates, but you can see everyone by navigating to "All Employees" tab.
    * In development: All employees tab grouped by slate with budget status.
 * Okta integration.
 Update: Ready when we are.
-* Equity Ranges (similar to how cash compensation range work)
 * A clear picture of overall budgetary impact for the leader vs by slate.
 * Ability to see details (comp ranges, notes, etc) once a slate is submitted.
    * Update: Notes available, Compaas working on the rest.